citp/privacy-policy-historical/n/ne/nea/near.co.uk.md

 [Terms of Use](https://web.archive.org/Terms.aspx) and any other documents referred to on it) sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

-For the purpose of the Data Protection Act 1998 (the Act), the data controller is Geoware Media Limited of Providence House, Providence Place, Islington, London N1 0NT.
+For the purpose of the Data Protection Act 1998 (the Act), the data controller is Geoware Media Limited of Magma House, 16 Davy Court, Castle Mound Way, Rugby, Warwickshire, CV23 0UZ.

 ### Information we may collect from you